BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 The Persian host advances,
 With shouts of hope and cheers,
 For all that stood of Spartan might
-is an island ringed with spears.
+Is an island ringed with spears.

-Thus Xerxes rode out to parlay,
+Xerxes rode out to parley,
-Hoping for a quick end,
-After two days of hard fighting,
-His army needed to mend.

-“This time you shall surrender,
-Surrounded on all sides,
+To offer life and land,
+For he had begun to grasp,
+The romance of their stand.

-You have fought long enough for glory,
+"You fought long enough for glory,
-Now think of your own lives.”
+Now think of your own lives;
+Let men bloodied by battle
+Return to homes and wives."

+“Come kneel, and I shall name you
+The lords of all your race;
+Why trade the rule of Hellas
+For death in this poor place?”

-“I grant your skill and valour;
+"I grant your skill and valour;
-You have fought a hero’s fight,
+You fought a hero's fight
-Now listen to your reason,
-And bow before my might.”
+A satrapy of Persia
+Shall be your bloodline's right."

 Leonidas saw the Persians,
 That great mass of bronze and hate,